Setting up your first home

 Find Out More

-Council housing is usually the cheapest way to rent.
+Renting from a community landlord such as the council is usually the cheapest way to rent.
 You will be responsible for paying council tax and the bills, but you will not need to pay a deposit.
 However, there are very few places available and the council will usually have a long waiting list.

 If you decide to apply to the council, you will need to get an application form from their housing department.